 I couldn’t claim to be a fan of classic Japanese role playing games, while continuing to ignore the beloved Super Nintendo Final Fantasy trio.
 So I decided that I would complete this RPG rite of passage.
 I was going to man up and play through Final Fantasy IV, V, and VI this summer.
 And I was going to like it!

 I’ve come to really enjoy the opening act of Final Fantasy IV.
 It has all the drama of a daytime soap opera—one that’s full of rebellion, love, betrayal, heroism, and redemption.
 Meanwhile, the battle system adds a layer of strategic complexity to the JRPG mechanics that would have felt old school even when the game was originally released 15 years ago.
-It’s not difficult enough to require grinding, so the melodrama just carries you from one exaggerated pot point to the next.
+It’s not difficult enough to require grinding, so the melodrama just carries you from one exaggerated plot point to the next.
 A decade and a half later, the game still holds up.
-In fact, the PSP edition (which is definitive version of the game, by the way) feels like a comfortable compromise between a straightforward modern RPG and the brutal 8-bit throwbacks that are popular among the vocal hardcore elite.
+In fact, the PSP edition (which is definitive version of the game, by the way) feels like a comfortable compromise between a straightforward modern RPG and the brutal 8-bit throwbacks that are popular among the hardcore elite.

 The well-paced spectacle of the game grinds to a halt the moment that Cecil steps off of his whale-shaped spaceship onto the moon.
 It’s an entirely new environment populated a race of dwarves.
 This section seems like it was meant to be one final escalation of the scale of Final Fantasy IV to show the player what the Super Nintendo was capable of.
 This would have blown my 6-year-old mind in 1991, but the context is missing, therefore so is the wonder of that moment.